iluwatar/java-design-patterns/data-mapper/README.md

 ## Applicability
 Use the Data Mapper in any of the following situations

-* when you want to decouple data objects from DB access layer
+* when you want to decouple data objects from the DB access layer
 * when you want to write multiple data retrieval/persistence implementations

 ## Credits